hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 - **Unit testing** looks at expected values in the Terraform plan.

 - **Contract testing** compares infrastructure state.
-Highlight that Terraform Cloud allows state sharing between workspaces to explore key informational data points.
+Highlight that HCP Terraform allows state sharing between workspaces to explore key informational data points.

 - **Integration testing** compares ___real___ resources and their interaction.
 These often include functional, policy and security domains.
 You can introduce `Run Tasks` as the vehicle to perform this type of testing.